-for the fall semester.

-for instruction.
-Honored were:

-Leidel Court; and Enriquetd Arpi, 18329 Jamestown Circle.
+Funeral services were held Wednesday for William, Hunt personal letter from Dr. for instruction.
+Honored were: Arpi, 18329 Jamestown Circle.

-Road, Wendy G Saari, 41391

 Citizens of Northville.

-preceded her in death.
+Her husband, Alvia, preceded her in death.

-great-grandchild.

-Her husband, Alvia,

 Surviving are a daughter,

 Mrs. Donald Reed of Northville, a son, Grant Barrett of

 West Bloomfield, a sister,

 Mrs. Paul Dunham of Utica,

 six grandchildren and one

-Funeral services were held

-Monday at the Casterline

-Funeral Home where the
+Monday at the Casterline Funeral Home where the

 Reverend Charles Boerger of

 St. Paul's officiated.
 Burial

 JOSEPH MURPHY

 Services were held Tuesday, February 12, for

 Joseph Michael Murphy of 407

 Ely Drive South who died

 Friday at St. Mary hospital in

 Livonia.
 He was 89 years old.

-Hawley, Pennsylvania, he was the son of Michael and Honora (Murnen) Murphy.
+Hawley, Pennsylvania, he

+was the son of Michael and

+Honora (Murnen) Murphy.